EECS150/asic-labs-sp24/lab3/README.md

 </center>

 Unlike the FIR filter from the last lab, in which the testbench constantly provided stimuli, the GCD algorithm has a variable latency.
 In other words, the number of cycles for the module to compute the output is **not** constant.
-This is common for many module, therefore they must indicate when the output is valid and when they are ready to receive new inputs.
+This is common for many modules, therefore they must indicate when the output is valid and when they are ready to receive new inputs.
 This is accomplished through a ready-valid interface.
 A block diagram and moduel declaration of the GCD top level are presented below:

 <p align="center">
 <img src="figs/block-diagram.png" width="600" />